BranchMetrics/mac-branch-deep-linking/README.md

 #### Method

-`Branch.setUserIdentity:completion:`
+`[Branch setUserIdentity:completion:]`

-See [**`setUserIdentity:completion:`**](Documentation/HTMLDocumentation/Classes/Branch.html#/c:objc(cs)Branch(im)setUserIdentity:completion:)
+See [**`setUserIdentity:completion:`**](Classes/Branch.html#/c:objc(cs)Branch(im)setUserIdentity:completion:)

 ### Logout

 If you provide a logout function in your app, be sure to clear the user when the logout completes.
 This will ensure that all the stored parameters get cleared and all events are properly attributed to the right identity.

 **Warning**: This call will clear attribution on the device.

 #### Method

-`Branch.logoutWithCompletion:`
+`[Branch logoutWithCompletion:]`

 See [**`logoutWithCompletion:`**](Documentation/HTMLDocumentation/Classes/Branch.html#/c:objc(cs)Branch(im)logoutWithCompletion:)

 ### Tracking User Actions and Events

 Use the `BranchEvent` class to track special user actions or application specific events beyond app installs, opens, and sharing.
 You can track events such as when a user adds an item to an on-line shopping cart, or searches for a keyword, among others.

 The `BranchEvent` interface provides an interface to add contents represented by BranchUniversalObject in order to associate app contents with events.

 Analytics about your app's BranchEvents can be found on the Branch dashboard, and BranchEvents also provide tight integration with many third party analytics providers.

 The `BranchEvent` class can be simple to use.
 For example: